Faculty and Staff Updates

 For those who are ready to be Early Adopters or those who want more roll-out information

 A series of Gmail/Calendar orientations will be held during the week of Nov.
 14th.
-Sessions have been scheduled at the 3 Campuses, Southeast Center, Downtown Center, and CLIMB Center as space permitted.
+Sessions have been scheduled at the 3 Campuses, Southeast Campus, Downtown Center, and CLIMB Center as space permitted.
 These will provide an overview to using the new systems as well as information about the roll-out plans.
 For Faculty and staff who are interested in being an early adopter, you will receive instructions on how to do that at these sessions.
 We're taking this approach to ensure that the next round of early adopters are well informed and prepared as a resource for others as we bring the rest of the college on board.
 For any Faculty or Staff who are not sure if you want to be an early adopter, but would like to see how it all works, you're welcome to attend as well.
 You can attend at any location.

 Since the rooms have limited capacity, we ask that you please sign up in advance by using the following steps: